SyedMisbahGit/aangan/scripts/README.md

 # Scripts Directory

-This directory contains various utility scripts for development, testing, maintenance, and deployment of the College Whisper application.
+This directory contains various utility scripts for development, testing, maintenance, and deployment of the Aangan application.

 ## Directory Structure